cxesmc/climber-docs/docs/dependencies.md

 - NetCDF: [NetCDF library](https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html)
 - FFTW: [Fastest Fourier Transform in the West](https://www.fftw.org/).
 The library will have to be compiled from the original source code.
-- coordinates: [coordinates](https://github.com/alex-robinson/coordinates), a module to handle grid/points definition, interpolation mapping and subsetting.
+- coordinates: [coordinates](https://github.com/cxesmc/coordinates), a module to handle grid/points definition, interpolation mapping and subsetting.
+The library will have to be compiled from the original source code.

+Needed only if running with coupled ice sheets:

+- Yelmo: [Yelmo ice sheet model](https://github.com/palma-ice/yelmo).
 The library will have to be compiled from the original source code.
 - LIS: [Library of Iterative Solvers for Linear Systems](http://www.ssisc.org/lis/).
 The library will have to be compiled from the original source code.

 OPTIONAL:

 - Python 3.x, which is only needed for automatic configuration of the Makefile and the use of the scripts `job_climber` and `runcx` for job preparation and submission.
 - CDO: [Climate Data Operators](https://code.mpimet.mpg.de/projects/cdo/), used for more efficient